- Cheapest non-owner car insurance companies in Montana

 State Farm

-State Farm is our top choice for non-owner car insurance in Montana.
-Its average annual non-owner car insurance cost is $125.
-State Farm has an AM Best score of A++ and a low NAIC complaint ratio of 0.7.
+Our number one pick for non-owner car insurance in Montana is State Farm.
+The average rate for liability coverage is $125.
+State Farm has an AM Best score of A++ and an NAIC complaint ratio of 0.7.

-Geico is another great option for non-owner car insurance in Montana, with average rates of $291 per year.
-It has an AM Best rating of A++ and a low NAIC complaint ratio of 0.91.
+Another excellent choice for non-owner car insurance in Montana is GEICO.
+Average rates are $291 annually.
+GEICO has an AM Best rating of A++ and an NAIC complaint ratio of 0.91.

 Progressive